 What to Bring your First Time Offshore?

+You’ve finally got that oilfield job, and it’s time to go offshore for the first time.
 A common question we get from oilfield workers is what should they bring the first time they go offshore.
 We wanted to cover the basics so you don’t get caught with your pants down, like I did.

 But first, a story.
 I was still a wearing an orange hard hat on my second offshore hitch.
-I was still a trainee and a little bit nervous about what was going on all around me.
+I was a trainee and a little bit nervous about what was going on all around me.

 We were on a production platform that was doing some workovers, and the production platform and living quarters were separated by a catwalk.